OWASP/www-project-developer-guide/draft/14-checklist/02-frameworks-libraries.md

 Secure coding libraries and software frameworks with embedded security help software developers guard against security-related design and implementation flaws.

-Refer to proactive control '[C2: Leverage Security Frameworks and Libraries][control2]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklist below as suggestions for the checklist that has been tailored for the individual project.
+Refer to proactive control [C2: Leverage Security Frameworks and Libraries][control2] for more context from the OWASP Top 10 Proactive Controls project, and use the checklist below as suggestions for the checklist that has been tailored for the individual project.

 #### Security Frameworks and Libraries